Articles

 Summary

-A newly discovered mathematical relationship between Pythagorean Tempermant and Equal Temperament is described, where stretched octaves determine the relationship between the two systems.
+A newly discovered mathematical relationship between Pythagorean Temperament and Equal Temperament is described, where stretched octaves determine the relationship between the two systems.
 This allows Pythagorean rational tuning methods to be used, but where the Pythagorean Comma is distributed across 7 octaves instead of 1, and further mitigated by following the natural inharmonicity of the instrument.

 Synopsis